tree-sitter-perl/tree-sitter-perl/README.md

 from the bottom up, from simple statements with solid code coverage, eventually building up to full, complex syntax.

 You can see a reference of the grammar's DSL [here](https://tree-sitter.github.io/tree-sitter/creating-parsers#the-grammar-dsl).
 It's fairly straigthforward, and makes for pleasant reading.
+It is stored in `grammar.js` at the root of this repo.

 For subtle points in the grammar implementation, PLEASE leave comments.
 The extra bytes spent on the comments in dev will go a long way in the big picture.